nils-mathieu/piscine-rust/STORY.md

 Cedric blinked twice, looking at Kevin like he was an alien.

 "Questions always go in pairs.
-That's how it works."
-Continued Kevin, keeping his disgusting cheeky smile.
+That's how it works," Kevin continued, keeping his disgusting cheeky smile.

 Cedric wanted to stick one on him, but refrained himself.
 He was not into beating people up in the